 We work with staff and students from across the College to develop activities, talks and demonstrations to ensure that each Lates event is unique and most importantly, fun!
 They are a light-hearted and supportive chance for you to try out your engagement ideas.

 Great Exhibition Road Festival

-Become one of the pioneering teams to deliver a festival-style Discovery Day at our new White City Campus.
+Be part of a festival-style Discovery Day at our White City Campus.
 Discovery Days are your opportunity to take over our Invention Rooms and share your research and passion with the local community.
 We provide resources and can support you to develop hands-on activities, engaging research demonstrations, talks, performances, workshops or any other creative ideas you have, to make your vision a reality.